Why I Took My 6 Year-Old on a Moose Hunt in Remote Alaska

 Here’s the thing.
-I’m building a man - not a passive wimp.
+I’m building a man.
 Men get hurt.
 They take risks.
 They screw up.
 They overcome.

 William, often referred to as "the boy" by myself, is my boy!
 He’s 6 years old, and I’ve got three goals for him before he leaves my house.

 - I want to equip him to find God on his own.

 - I want him to love people and learn to serve others before himself.

 - I want him to be able to solve problems.